-With a move to Royal Wootton Bassett Academy, Alex will continue in a Head of Rugby role, as well as embarking on his promotion to Director of Rugby for Mad Dog Sport, where he will be developing and monitoring the full rugby programme.
+With a move to Royal Wootton Bassett Academy, Alex will continue in a Master in Charge of Rugby role, as well as embarking on his promotion to Director of Rugby for Mad Dog Sport, where he will be developing and monitoring the full rugby programme.

 Since Alex came on board with Mad Dog Sport he has thrived as a coach and mentor, proven through the excellent development shown within the squad at Melksham Oak School.
 His attention to detail and eagerness to progress as a coach is undeniable and we are excited to see what he will do with the squad at RWBA.

 In addition to his role with Mad Dog Sport, he coaches with Bath Rugby’s DPP & EPDG (pre-cursor age groups to the Bath Academy).
 He also guided the Bath Rugby League squad to winning the league this summer.
-Alex has recently completed his RFU Level 3 qualification and is hoping to make a steady return to the pitch, after a knee injury, as a player/coach with Bradford-on-Avon RFC.
+Alex has recently completed his RFU Level 3 qualification and is hoping to make a steady return to the pitch, after a knee injury.

 Ryan Kirby joined Mad Dog Sport in August 2017, as the new Assistant Coach at The Royal Wootton Bassett Academy.

 Ryan played Hooker/Flanker for Mold RFC in North Wales until he was 16 when he successfully applied to the London Wasps Academy.
 He went on to captain the side in the final at Twickenham in 2012.
 Whilst at Wasps Ryan also played for Welsh Exiles and Welsh Charitable’s.

 In 2014 he played for RGC 1404 – North Wales Premiership side and also completed his Level 2 Coaching qualification.
 He returned to play for Mold RFC in 2015 and in 2016 was appointed as the Head Coach for the Youth section, who under his guidance, won the League.